rachelcarmena/rachelcarmena.github.io/_posts/2019-07-25-small-crazy-ideas.md

 ## Saying goodbye to an awesome colleague

-A colleague was going to leave the company.

-He was a very important colleague for all of us.
+A colleague was going to leave the company and he had been a very important person for all of us.

-I created a Slack channel as a tribute to write all the things we had learnt from him.
+I then created a Slack channel as a tribute to write all the things we had learnt from him.

 That Slack channel was very beautiful and I wanted him to have it forever.